 In the month since Trayvon died, justice has certainly not been swift, and the voices of the people who are feeling this loss most deeply are the ones that are most drowned out.
 Justice, in this sense, is not necessarily about making sure that a community emerges stronger so that the harm done now is neither compounded nor repeated.

 This call for "justice" confuses me.
-As angry as I am about Trayvon Martin's death, I can't quite understand why we would want to lean into a set of institutions that systematically oppress black (and increasingly latino, Native American, and other minority) communities.
-Why ask a system that has shown itself to be one of the strongest pillars that holds up racism in our society, to address the many layers of direct, racial, and social injustice that are now on the surface of so many conversations?
+As angry as I am about Trayvon Martin's death, I can't quite understand why we would want to lean into a set of institutions that systematically oppress black and brown communities.
+Why ask a system that has shown itself to be one of the strongest pillars that holds up racism in our society to address the many layers of direct, racial, and social injustice that are now on the surface of so many conversations?
 Doesn't calling for this oppressive system's use validate not only its existence, but its means?
 If you don't believe that the US criminal justice system is one of the most powerful systems of social control the world has ever seen, then do some work.
 If you're not from a community that has been devastated by the US criminal justice system, if you've decided to ignore or just haven't taken a moment to see how the criminal justice system perpetuates racial inequality, read Michelle Alexander, read Jeffrey Okbar, read Mark Mauer.
-Ask someone with a different color of skin.
+Ask someone with a different color of skin, a different experience of this world.
 It should be more than understood by now that our accepted way of addressing harmful acts, of addressing injustice, is itself a primary perpetrator of both.

 I'm angry about Trayvon being killed while walking in his hoodie and carrying his Skittles and his Arizona tea.
 But I'm also angry that so many young men and women are coerced into pleading guilty - whether innocent or guilty - by the threat of a longer prison sentence.
 I'm angry that so often people are encouraged to throw their rights away for the promise of a shorter sentence, only to exchange them for a lifetime branding of "felon" across nearly every aspect of their lives.
 I'm angry that once they get out, every time they apply for a job, every time they apply for housing, that label might block them.
 We need to call for justice, yes, but that call for justice has to be more radical, and has to include changing the justice system.